How does FLK Light Sensor Technology work?

 4096 High Resolution MIDI ?
 “Can you even hear 4096 or more different steps of dynamic resolution?”

 Any kind of digital stepping is at some point a limitation, dulls the senses faster and quickly leads to boredom.

-other keyboard manufacturer makes such high demands on its keys like we
+No other keyboard manufacturer makes such high demands on its keys like we do.

 Now we have achieved a real breakthrough.
 We found a way to subtly form and shape the keys.
 One by one we put every key in its best position.
 Key out, form and shape, key in - try.
 Again and again until everything is moving smoothly and free of tension.
 These subtle modifications create near zero friction between keys and key guides.
 A faster, more balanced and more reliable playing feel is the result.